 THEO 186 Introduction to Religious Ethics

 ENVS 137 begins with the basic science of the environment and builds from this into an analysis of global ecology and some of the environmental problems confronting humanity.
 Students will conduct on-campus projects that require gathering original data.
 (This course is similar to UCSF137 and is the first course for majors in Environmental Studies.)
 All prospective majors should take it, and non-majors are also welcome.
-Core Scientific Literacy Tier I
+Core Scientific Literacy Tier I. Dr. Reuben Keller, TTh 10:00-11:15, Sect 1 Class 4653.

-In spring 2015 they will take a core second tier class in environmental science or a core philosophy class.
+In spring 2015 they will take a core second tier class in environmental science or a core philosophy class, so in the fall, avoid taking Phil 130.